My Child's First Earning System · Ages 4–16

 - Mom of a 7-Year-Old

-“He’s 15 now and still asks me for gas money like I’m an ATM.
+“He’s 16 now and still asks me for money to go out with friends like I’m an ATM.
 When exactly was he supposed to learn this stuff?
 Nobody taught me either, honestly.”

 - Mom of a Teenager